dof-dss/ea-team/docs/Architecture-Principles.md

 [Read more about maximising the benefits to the enterprise](./architecture-principles/maximise-benefits-to-the-enterprise.md)

 ## 3. Define the need you're addressing and how you will measure success
-  Understand the "why" behind your work and how you will know if you are being successful in your efforts to create value
+  Understand the "why" behind your work and how you will know if you are being successful in your efforts to create value.
   [Read more about defining the need you're addressing and how you will measure success](./architecture-principles/define-the-need-youre-addressing-and-how-you-will-measure-success.md)

 ## 4. Feedback loops
-  Feedback loops should be established as a priority to help gather factual data about how successful work efforts are in achieving the desired outcome
+  Feedback loops should be established as a priority to help gather factual data about how successful work efforts are in achieving the desired outcome.
 [Read more about Feedback Loops](./architecture-principles/feedback-loops.md)

 ## 5. No undifferentiated heavy lifting
   Our effort should be put where we really add value.
 That’s why we have a cloud first policy and focus on open source software and open standards.
 [Read more about no undifferentiated heavy lifting](./architecture-principles/no-undifferentiated-heavy-lifting.md)

 ## 6. Be open, use open source and open standards